yochaigal/cairn/wip/2e/growth.md

 ### Aster Commentary

-Through his attempts to interact with the statue and determine its true purpose, Aster showed a real _pattern of behavior_, and although the results were uncertain he still took a _serious risk_ by prostrating himself to an entity he did not know or understand.
+Through his attempts to interact with the statue and determine its true purpose, Aster revealed a distinct _pattern of behavior_, and although the results were uncertain he still took a _serious risk_ by prostrating himself to an entity he did not know or understand.

-### Example 4: Madrigal
+### Example 4: Harrow

+_Harrow the Fieldwarden and his comrades were pursuing a group of brigands led by a notorious werewolf.
+They'd followed the criminals back to their hideout, approaching at dawn when the outlaws would hopefully still be sleeping off the previous night's activities.
+Harrow led the party carefully alongside the camp, hoping to slip in silently.
+This proved to be more difficult than anticipated, as the brigands had posted guards at four separate outposts.
+The Warden ruled that as Harrow was leading the group **and** had the worst natural ability (his player had rolled a measly 5 DEX) that he should make the save the party required to sneak in undetected.
+He succeeded, and the Warden declared that going forward the Warden would no longer require Harrow to save DEX in similar situations, because clearly his character had a natural affinity for sneaking.
+Harrow's player suggested that this was perhaps due to his experience sneaking around in the dark as a youth, protecting the crop._

+### Harrow Commentary

+Here is a clear example of a character working against type.
+The Warden deemed that despite Harrow's relatively low DEX, his decision to lead the party _coupled with his ultimate triumph_ were sufficient triggers for growth.

 ## Downtime & Growth